zemja/s-macro/README.md

 # `s-macro`

-A basic Rust library for conveniently making `String`s.
+A basic Rust library for conveniently making a `String`.
 Like so:

 ```rust
 use s_macro::s;